no-garlic/lyrical/README.md

 ## Todo
  - Show Generation Progress on Generate button

+ - [Enter] on selected should edit
+ - trim whitespace when editing

  - Refactor llm generation code in python mostly
  - Simplify all views
  - Make sure llm generation errors flow to the page with a useful error shown